corvus-dotnet/Corvus.Tenancy/docs/ReleaseNotes/Corvus.Tenancy.v3.md

 Breaking changes:

+* Databases, containers, etc. are no longer created on demand, so these must be created by applications as part of their new tenant initialization
+* The old storage-specific definition types (`BlobStorageContainerDefinition`, `CosmosContainerDefinition`, etc.) have been removed, and instead we now talk about "storage contexts" (where a "context" is a container, or a SQL db) and these contexts are invariable identified by a simple `string` which we refer to as a `contextName`
+* The names of tenant properties in which storage configuration settings go have changed: they used to be ambiguous (with several different providers using `StorageConfiguration__ContainerName`, leading to potential collisions when using multiple storage types), but now they are all prefixed with the name of the configuration type, e.g. `BlobStorageConfiguration__ContainerName`

 * replaced deprecated `Microsoft.Azure.Storage.Blob` with `Azure.Storage.Blobs`
 * replaced deprecated `Microsoft.Azure.KeyVault` with `Azure.Security.KeyVault.Secrets`
 * Various types and methods have been renamed to reflect the fact that the `CloudBlobContainer` in the old Azure client libraries has been replaced with the `BlobContainerClient` type: